BOJ supplies dollars in rare move, warns on markets

 "We are in the process of stepping up monetary easing, and the effects will continue to emerge," Shirai said.

-Having already cut rates close to zero, the central bank last week eased monetary policy by boosting its funds for asset purchases to 20 trillion yen (159 billion pounds).
+Having already cut rates close to zero, the central bank last week eased monetary policy by boosting its funds for asset purchases to 20 trillion yen (159 billion pound).

 The BOJ next meets to review rates on November 15-16.